kubernetes-hy/kubernetes-hy.github.io/data/part-2/5-monitoring.md

 - know of the wide array of tools used for monitoring and can implement simple logging

+- know about CRDs or Custom Resource Definitions

 - know about Helm, the package manager for Kubernetes

 </text-box>